-In the US it is common planning to set up US trusts as part of estate planning.
-Such trusts are often tax neutral for US purposes, but may not be for UK purposes.
+It is not uncommon for Canadian trusts can be used for tax and financial planning.
 Anyone coming to the UK with a trust should take advice prior to arrival to avoid accidentally creating a UK settlement.

 Once resident in the UK advice should be taken prior to the formation of a trust to ensure they are structured correctly.